HotCakeX/Harden-Windows-Security/README.md

 - 🟩 Enables [SMB/LDAP Signing](https://techcommunity.microsoft.com/t5/storage-at-microsoft/configure-smb-signing-with-confidence/ba-p/2418102)
 - 🔶 Enables [SMB Encryption](https://learn.microsoft.com/en-us/windows-server/storage/file-server/smb-security) (the status of `(get-SmbServerConfiguration).EncryptData` was `$False` when tested on [Windows 11 dev build 25272](https://blogs.windows.com/windows-insider/2023/01/05/announcing-windows-11-insider-preview-build-25272/), this script sets it to `$True`)

-- 🔶🟩 Enable Windows update and Edge browser to download and install updates on any network, metered or not; because the updates are important and should not be suppressed, **that's what bad actors would want.**
+- 🔶 Enable Edge browser to download and install updates on any network, metered or not; because the updates are important and should not be suppressed, **that's what bad actors would want.**

 - 🔶 Enables "notify me when a restart is required to finish updating" in Windows Update, responsible for the toggle in Windows settings => Windows Update => Advanced options

 - 🔶 [Enables all Windows users to use Hyper-V and Windows Sandbox](https://learn.microsoft.com/en-us/archive/blogs/virtual_pc_guy/why-do-you-have-to-elevate-powershell-to-use-hyper-v-cmdlets) by adding all Windows users to the "Hyper-V Administrators" security group, by default only Administrators can use Hyper-V or Windows Sandbox.

 - 🔶 Changes Windows time sync interval from the default every 7 days to every 4 days (= every 345600 seconds)

+- 🔶 Create custom views for Windows Event Viewer to help you keep tabs on important security events: attack surface reduction rules events, controlled folder access events, exploit protection events, network protection events, MSI and Scripts for WDAC Auditing events, Sudden Shut down events and Code Integrity Operational events.

+<p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>

+## Windows Update Configurations

+- 🟩
+- 🟩
+- 🟩
+- 🟩 Enable Windows Update to download and install updates on any network, metered or not; because the updates are important and should not be suppressed, **that's what bad actors would want.**